pmean/build-website/text/05/MultipleComparisons-05.md

 ![02g.gif not found.](../../../web/images/05/MultipleComparisons-0507.png)

-Here\'s the same example using the ten p-values discussed above.
+Here's the same example using the ten p-values discussed above.
 It seems a bit silly, perhaps to apply the false discovery rate to such a small number of p-values, but it does help to illustrate the calculations.